ksevelyar/ksevelyar/README.md

 🖨️ I have an Ender 3 with [several upgrades](https://github.com/ksevelyar/fishing-for-fishies).
 I create [simple models](https://github.com/ksevelyar/mini-itx-case) with Openscad and want to switch to much faster, but also much less documented libfive.

-I feel sorry to pay taxes for Putin and his bandits.
+I feel sorry to pay taxes to Putin and his bandits.